 Emily Park (Wellesley Class of 2017) was a Neuroscience major at Wellesley College.
 During her time exploring the vast world of neuroscience, she worked as a research assistant in the Perceptual Science Lab at MIT, and spent summers honing a fascination in drug addiction and neuromodulation at Keck Graduate Institute and the University of Texas at El Paso.
 Outside of labwork, she can be found reading a novel, writing letters, or making playlists.
-After graduating, Emily is currently worked in the Greengard Lab at Rockefeller University for two years and is now enrolled in an MD/PhD program at Baylor University.
+After graduating, Emily worked in the Greengard Lab at Rockefeller University for two years and is now enrolled in an MD/PhD program at Baylor University.

 Rafa Tasneem (Wellesley Class of 2017) was a Neuroscience major and Korean minor at Wellesley College hailing from Brooklyn, New York.
 Her interest in neuroscience stems from a curiosity about the neural mechanisms behind everyday behaviors, particularly on the molecular level.
 Her previous research experiences include assisting the Wiest Lab at Wellesley College and the Chemical Neurobiology lab at the Korea Institute for Science and Technology.
 In the future, she hopes to practice pain medicine to aid immigrant communities.
 In her spare time, Rafa enjoys listening to Korean music, learning languages, and doing photography.
 Rafa is currently working as a Psychology Assistant under Dr. Jeannette Mahoney at Albert Einstein College of Medicine's Neurology Department.